 We discourage the use of mobile phones or electronic devices on board: apart from the obvious distraction, they could easily get lost or broken.

 We have a small souvenir shop onboard, items starting from 50p.
 We also have Trinity garments: T-shirts, baseball caps and hoodies, these range from £8.00 – £30.00.
 Sweets and drinks can be purchased in the village.

 We are constantly striving to improve and develop the group experience we offer.
 At the end of your stay, we will ask you to fill in and return to us a feedback form with any comments and suggestions for the future.

 Fellowship Afloat is committed to serving people whose financial means are limited.
 Our Bursary Fund is an easy and available way to enable such people to enjoy a residential course onboard.

 Do ask the office for details, which includes a simple application form.

 - Toilets & Showers.
-In addition to the toilets and showers for children, there are separate facilities for the use of group leaders.
+In addition to the toilets and showers, there are separate facilities for the use of group leaders.